Updated: Feb 2

 See this in action!

 Julietta is a Certified Positive Discipline Advanced Trainer with an Ed.S Degree in School Psychology and a Masters Degree in School Counseling from Seattle University.
 She is the co-founder of Sproutable, science-backed online parenting insights for pregnancy to preschool, helping multitasking and sleep-deprived parents everywhere.
 Her trauma-informed expertise includes early child development, autism, learning disabilities, anxiety, behavior disorders, Positive Discipline, Social Thinking, and mindfulness.
-Her popular keynote speeches, classes, and workshops in Seattle have been described as rejuvenating, motivating and inspiring.
-Julietta has learned the most from her own three daughters, ages 9, 6 and 16 months.
+Her popular keynote speeches, classes, and workshops in Seattle have been described as rejuvenating, motivating, and inspiring.
+Julietta has learned the most from her own three daughters.